thangle89/PersonalBlog/content/blog/practical-function-compositions-in-js/index.md

 ```js
 const calculate = compose(objA.minus, objB.add, objC.multiple)
 ```
 then the new `calculate` function needs to be executed on another object, which doesn't have to be either `objA`, `objB` or `objC`.
-In constrast, `once` function accepts a function, thus it acts as a function decorator of the function argument.
+In contrast, `once` function accepts a function, thus it acts as a function decorator of the function argument.
 That function argument can be a method on an object or a pure function (functions that do not need to access `this` object).
 To make `once` function works for all cases, it must pass `this` context when executing.

 ### Closure with objects